design-juspay/Blend-v1/memory-bank/systemPatterns.md

 - Consistent height handling across variants using transparent borders and box-sizing: border-box.
 - Size-specific styling for better visual consistency (e.g., border-radius scaled to component size).
 - Slot-based component API for flexible content customization, allowing both simple icon usage and complex custom content.
+- Typography inheritance: Components should never override font-family, allowing it to be inherited from parent elements for better integration with host applications.

 ## Component Relationships
 - All components consume foundation tokens for consistency.